-I wanted to share a coffee recipe with you that can immensely help with energy levels, weight loss, metabolism, even gallbladder and thyroid function.
+I wanted to share a coffee recipe with you that can immensely help with energy levels, weight loss, even gallbladder and potentially thyroid function.
 This isn’t just any coffee recipe.
-It’s infused with beneficial fats, proteins, and spices that makes this into a “super” morning latte that’s much better and cheaper than your normal morning latte, and with much longer lasting energy as well as health benefits.
+It’s infused with beneficial fats, proteins, and spices that makes this into a “super” morning latte that’s much cheaper than your normal morning latte, and with much longer lasting energy as well as some health benefits.

 Recipe and instructions:

 - First, you’ll want to heat your water in preparation for use in the French press.
 Bring the amount of water you plan to use in your coffee to just a boil, then let it sit for a minute to bring it to the optimal temperature for steeping your coffee.

 - For one serving, you’ll want to add in about one heaping teaspoon to tablespoon of organic coffee, depending on your preferred strength, and add your water on top.
 This is the time that you can add in any desired spices as well.
 I usually add in nutmeg, clove, ginger, cardamom, and cinnamon, or pumpkin spice blend.
 This lends a very grounding effect to the blend as well as an increased antioxidant content, which are protective against free radicals which are known to have a disease- supportive, pro inflammatory and aging effect.
 You can add a sprinkle of Himalayan or grey sea salt for more minerals which can actually help the adrenals and also lend a “grounding” effect.
 Also add in stevia at this point, about 3-4 leaves or 1/2 teaspoon loosely packed.
 If you have another form of stevia extract or tincture, follow the serving amount on the package.

 - Place the lip/ steeper on top of the press.
 Don’t push it down over the grounds yet, let it steep for about 4 minutes first.

 - Push down the strainer portion of the French press, grabbing onto the top knob, pressing down slowly but surely.